 Though a small city compared to Kuala Lumpur, there are still many awesome attractions in Ipoh.
-Visiting Ipoh without a planned itinerary can lead to much unforeseen waste of time (Speaking from firsthand experience).
+From the interesting Hakka mining history to the spectacular natural cave temples surrounding Ipoh, visiting Ipoh without a planned itinerary can lead to much unforeseen waste of time and money.

-From our experience, we have created the perfect Ipoh itinerary for anyone taking a day trip to Ipoh or spending a few days there.
+That is why we have created the perfect Ipoh itinerary for anyone taking a day trip to Ipoh or spending 2 or 3 days there!

 The truth is… yes, you can see all the main tourist attractions in Ipoh in just 1 day!
 But would I recommend it?
 No. Why?
 Because visiting Ipoh on a day trip requires cramming in many things, so much that the trip itself might not even be enjoyable anymore.

 It requires you to wake up very early in the morning and see the cave temples in the surrounding Perak region.
-Then it requires you to brave the debilitating Malaysian heat to visit the attractions in the Old Town and New Town of Ipoh.
-Obviously, if you are located near Ipoh and are used to the heat, an one day trip to Ipoh is more feasible.
+Then it requires you to brave the debilitating Malaysian heat to visit the attractions in the Old Town and New Town of Ipoh, especially if it is the summer.

 Ipoh One Day Trip Itinerary

 The first Ipoh itinerary we will talk about is the Ipoh one day trip.
 This is for visitors who are planning on taking a day trip to Ipoh or only spending one day in the city.
 From there, we will add to this to create a 2-day and 3-day itinerary.

 Quick summary of activities in a 1-day Ipoh itinerary on a map:

 Aim to arrive in Ipoh as early as possible, ideally around 8 AM.
 If you are coming from Kuala Lumpur, it takes about 2.5 hours by car.
 If you are coming from Penang, it takes about 2 hours.
 Yes, that means leaving at around 6 AM!